The Truth About Recovering Damages for New York and New Jersey Railroad, Train, & Subway Accidents

 Trains first came on the scene nearly two hundred years ago; yet, they are still the source of deadly accidents to this day.
 Railroad workers and even passengers are frequently injured or killed in railroad accidents.
 There are many factors that can lead to a major New Jersey or New York train accident, but one thing is for certain, this type of incident can be life changing.

 At the law firm of Hofmann & Schweitzer, we understand the challenges faced following a train wreck, accident on a platform, or railroad employee injury.
 We know the worries going through your mind and the confusion you might be feeling regarding what you should do after you have been hurt.
-Our railroad injury attorneys represent cases in New York and New Jersey and are passionate about helping injured subway, train & railroad workers and passengers obtain the compensation in which they deserve.
+Our railroad injury attorneys represent cases in New York, New Jersey and Philadelphia.
+We are passionate about helping injured subway, train & railroad workers and passengers obtain the compensation in which they deserve.

 You and your family do not have to deal with a train injury alone.
 Contact a railroad injury / accident attorney at our New York office at 212-465-8840, our New Jersey office at 908-393-5662 or Toll Free at 800-362-9329 to get the answers you are looking for.